 The underside of Hebel PowerFloor can be lined with proprietary ceiling systems.
 These ceiling systems consist of combinations of components, such as furring channel, resilient mounts, clips, suspended steel framing, insulation, and plasterboard.

-The most common combinations are detailed in the table on page 9.
+The most common combinations are detailed in the table below with relevant FRR'S achieved.